 Organic manure is not necessarily a better option.
 In fact, it may be even more dangerous to your dog.
 In many cases, people grow the grass on their lawn with a mixture of organic and inorganic fertilizers, and the organic manure can encourage dogs to eat grass more often.
 This is because the grass is mixed with elements like bone meal, and these are some of the best foods for dogs.
 The dogs may ingest a massive amount of grass and manure, and this can cause gastrointestinal ingestion.
 In some cases, dogs will have to be examined thoroughly by a vet after consuming manure.

-To sum up, grass itself is not dangerous to dogs.
+To sum up, the grass itself is not dangerous to dogs.
 It may make them vomit, but this is only because dogs cannot digest grass.
 If you use fertilizers on your lawn, make sure you wait for about 72 hours before you allow your dog to eat the grass.

 Dogs instinctively chew on grass.
 There is no reason why you should be concerned about your dog’s habit of eating grass.
 If you are just uncomfortable with the habit, you can follow the tips below.